sparkade-games/com.sparkade.sparktools.objectpooling/README.md

 ## Object Pool Types
 - **Generic ObjectPool:** Generic object pool, can be used for any C# objects.

-- **Unity ObjectPool:** A Unity specific implimentation of the generic object pool that allows you to push and pull `ObjectPoolItem`s based on a prefab containing an instance of the MonoBehaviour.
+- **Unity ObjectPool:** A Unity specific implimentation of the generic object pool that allows you to push and pull GameObjectss based on a prefab containing an instance of the `ObjectPoolItem`.

 ## Object Pool Managers
 Object Pool Managers streamline the use of Unity specific object pools.
-They are Singletons that you can use to push or pull `ObjectPoolItem`s, and pools will be set up and expanded as needed.
+They are Singletons that you can use to push or pull `ObjectPoolItem`'s, and pools will be set up and expanded as needed.
 They come in two flavors:

 - **ObjectPoolManager:** Manages object pools that exist for the life of the scene they were created in.